sona-sar/snap-hive/README.md

 ```
 ##  Add Supabase Environment Variable!

 Get the code running!
 You'll need to rename `.env.example` to `.env.local` file.
-You should be able to reuse the Supabase keys from earlier's week project.
+You should be able to reuse the Supabase keys from earlier's week project.# snap-hive